sinamalakouti/sinamalakouti.github.io/_pages/cv.md

   * Supervisor: Adriana Kovashka

 * Summer 2024: Applied Science Intern
-  * Prime Video @ Amazon, New York City, NA
+  * Prime Video at Amazon, New York City, NA
   * Developed a novel Multimodal method for learning movie representation and Chain-of-Thought reasoning for Duplicate detection.

 * Summer 2023: Applied Research Intern
-  * Search and Ranking @ eBay, San Jose, CA
+  * Search and Ranking at eBay, San Jose, CA
   * Developed a novel transformer-based Mixture-of-Modality-Experts fusion model for search and ranking tasks.
   *